ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7391/datasheet.md

 ##### CM4 IO Voltage Selection

-By default, the RAK7391 board sets the CM4 IO voltage to +3.3&nbsp;V through R11.
-To change the IO voltage to +1.8&nbsp;V, move R11 to the R12 position.
+By default, the RAK7391 board sets the CM4 IO voltage to +3.3 V through R11.
+To change the IO voltage to +1.8 V, move R11 to the R12 position.

 ##### I2C

 GPIO2 and GPIO3 are used for the I2C interface (i2c1) and are connected to onboard I2C devices as well as external I2C interfaces (WisBlock, Raspberry Pi HAT, mPCIe slots).
 If an external I2C device conflicts with the address of an onboard I2C device, the external I2C bus can be reassigned by making the following changes:

-1. Move the 0&nbsp;Ω resistors from R718 and R719 to R716 and R717.
+1. Move the 0 Ω resistors from R718 and R719 to R716 and R717.
-2. Increase the values of R720 and R721 to 4.7&nbsp;kΩ.
+2. Increase the values of R720 and R721 to 4.7 kΩ.
 3. Remove R722 and R723.

 After these modifications, external I2C devices will be controlled via i2c3 (GPIO4 and GPIO5), while internal devices (RTC, ADC, GPIO Expanders) will remain on i2c1.